bclme/python_desktop_app_template/README.md

 <br><b>mainw.py</b> - MDI Window with the new sidebar menu

 <br> New changes has been made pls read my blog post for details https://pythonbitsnpieces.blogspot.com/2022/05/upgrade-03-pyqt6-desktop-app-template.html

+<br>To run the program, at dos prompt, go to the folder where all of the project files are located(example: c:\crud\) and type python popular_app.py and press enter key.

+<br>I created the database mysql database using phmyadmin running under wamp64